8840talha/job-rappido/README.md

 We have used express-ip a module that autoloctes the ip address of that region.
 #
 we have used handle-bars for dynamic html rendering and simple html css .
+#
+Axios is used for requesting the data from Indreed Server .
 # usage
 # run npm install
 # run node app.js